KaterinaWalter/javadocs/docs/unit3/notes302.md

 * Facial recognition software
 * Deepfake photos and videos
-* Insurance data analysis
+* Insurance data analysis for pricing
-* Hiring algorithms
+* Automated resume-scanning and hiring algorithms
 * Autonomous vehicles (*self-driving cars*) use machine learning to learn to follow lanes and avoid collisions, which could make our world much safer.
   * Self-driving cars do not get distracted by text messages, they don't drink and drive...
   * However, what if the car needs to make an **moral decision** about avoiding a collision with a pedestrian by causing an accident that may also lead to the loss of life?